Stuycs-K/project03-final-9-dassers-chenn/DEVLOG.md

 Sends struct through sockets; structs contain username and message - 40 mins Incoming messages on client end displays username - 30 mins

+### 2024-01-14 - Client disconnect message
+Server displays the name of client that disconnected; Stores all client structs in an array Only displays name of the client that last sent a message - 1.5 hours

+### 2024-01-15 - Client connect/disconnect message
+Tried to fix disconnect bug, but it's still skewed Increased max clients to 10

 ## Sophia Dasser